-The First Meeting of the UN Department of Economic and Social Affairs (UN DESA) and International Association of the Schools and Institutes of Administration (IASIA) Task Force on Excellence in Public Administration Education and Training was held under the responsibility of Juwang Zhu, Director, Division for Public Institutions and Digital Government (DPIDG), UN Department of Economic and Social Affairs (UN DESA) and Dr. Najat Zarrouk, President of the International Association of Schools and Institutes of Administration (IASIA).
-Dr. Allan Rosenbaum, Chairperson of the Task Force Group and Chairperson of the International Commission on the Accreditation of Public Administration and Training Programs (ICAPA), and Dr. Joao Salis Gomes, Chairperson of ICAPA Steering Committee provided invaluable advice and support throughout the planning process.
+This Informational Booklet on the UN DESA/IASIA 2023 Task Force on Excellence in Public Administration Education and Training was prepared under the responsibility of Mr. Juwang Zhu, Director, Division for Public Institutions and Digital Government (DPIDG), United Nations Department of Economic and Social Affairs (UN DESA) and Dr. Najat Zarrouk, President of the International Association of Schools and Institutes of Administration (IASIA).
+Dr. Allan Rosenbaum, Chairperson of the Task Force Group and Chairperson of the International Commission on the Accreditation of Public Administration and Training Programs (ICAPA), and Dr. Joao Salis Gomes, Chairperson of ICAPA Steering Committee provided invaluable advice and support throughout the planning process of the Task Force's activities.

-The UN DESA team was led by Adriana Alberti, Chief, Programme Management and Capacity Development Unit, DPIDG, UN DESA who provided advice and coordinated the event together with Cristina Rodriguez-Acosta, Inter-regional Adviser, with the support of Gregory McGann, DPIDG.
-Mr. Cesar Alfonzo, Executive Secretary of IASIA, provided invaluable support to the organization of this first meeting.

-UN DESA's team was also comprised of Kyu Chang Ko, Head of DPIDG's United Nations Project Office on Governance (UNPOG), Prabin Maharjan, DPIDG/UNPOG, Saras Jagwanth, Inter-regional Adviser, Stefania Senese, Programme Management Officer, and Rosanne Greco, Programme Assistant, of DPIDG/UN DESA.
+The UN DESA team was led by Adriana Alberti, Chief, Programme Management and Capacity Development Unit, DPIDG, UN DESA, who provided advice and coordinated the preparation of the Booklet together with Cristina Rodriguez-Acosta, Inter-regional Adviser, with the support of Gregory McGann, DPIDG.
+Mr. Cesar Alfonzo, Executive Secretary of IASIA, provided invaluable support to the organization of the Task Force's activities.
+UN DESA's team is also comprised of Kyu Chang Ko, Head of DPIDG's United Nations Project Office on Governance (UNPOG), and Prabin Maharjan.